|Cash Back Rating:||4.2 / 5|

 - Check out other ways to earn Ultimate Rewards points – like referring a friend to the card or shopping through the Ultimate Rewards shopping portal.

-Is the Chase Freedom Flex worth it?
+Is the Chase Freedom Flex right for you?

 The Chase Freedom Flex charges no annual fee and offers a ton of variety in how you can earn and redeem rewards, making it a great all-purpose rewards card that will hold extra value for budding travelers.